Lift (Radiohead song): Music video

 On 12 September 2017, Radiohead released a music video for "Lift" directed by Oscar Hudson, featuring Yorke taking an unusual journey in a lift.
-The video features cameos from Yorke's daughter and his girlfriend Dajana Roncione, and references older Radiohead videos, with appearances from characters from the "Paranoid Android" and "Karma Police" videos.
+The video features cameos from Yorke's daughter and his partner Dajana Roncione, and references older Radiohead videos, with appearances from characters from the "Paranoid Android" and "Karma Police" videos.
 Pitchfork named it the 14th-best music video of 2017.

 Reception

-Jamie Atkins, reviewing OKNOTOK for Record Collector, wrote that "Lift" was "an undeniably brilliant alt rock song, with surprising echoes of the grandstanding, otherworldly melancholy of prime Smashing Pumpkins".
-Guardian critic Alexis Petridis said it had "an immense, air-punch-inducing chorus", and that it would have been a "huge" hit had Radiohead released it.
-Pitchfork critic Jayson Greene described it as "a lovely, weightless strummer of a song".
+Reviewing OKNOTOK for Record Collector, Jamie Atkins wrote that "Lift" was "an undeniably brilliant alt rock song, with surprising echoes of the grandstanding, otherworldly melancholy of prime Smashing Pumpkins".
+The Guardian critic Alexis Petridis said it had "an immense, air-punch-inducing chorus", and that it would have been a hit had Radiohead released it.
+The Pitchfork critic Jayson Greene described it as "a lovely, weightless strummer of a song".

-Several critics felt the version released on OKNOTOK was lacking.
+Several critics felt the version released on OKNOTOK lacked energy.
 Rolling Stone wrote that it was "restrained, decelerated and boasting an uncharacteristically blasé Yorke vocal take" and did not match the "magnitude" of the live bootlegs.
-Spin critic Andy Cush felt it was "strangely neutered, with drums that patter instead of exploding with energy", and that the widely circulated 1996 bootleg remained "canonical".
-Fellow Spin writer Winston Cook-Wilson agreed that the bootlegs were "a bit more staggering", but wrote that this was "a testament to the band's remarkable pop sense at the time – an inclination they, for their own neurotic reasons, quickly moved to complicate or subvert".
+The Spin critic Andy Cush felt it was "strangely neutered, with drums that patter instead of exploding with energy", and that the widely circulated 1996 bootleg remained "canonical".
+Another Spin writer, Winston Cook-Wilson, agreed that the bootlegs were "a bit more staggering", but felt this was "a testament to the band's remarkable pop sense at the time – an inclination they, for their own neurotic reasons, quickly moved to complicate or subvert".

-Following the 2019 release of MiniDiscs [Hacked], Pitchfork critics Greene and Jeremy D Larson wrote that it had a superior version of "Lift": "It's not mixed very carefully, but it sounds scrappy and untamed, like the band is pushing it into the red unselfconsciously.
+Following the 2019 release of MiniDiscs [Hacked], the Pitchfork critics Greene and Jeremy D Larson wrote that it had a superior version of "Lift".
+Larson wrote: "It's not mixed very carefully, but it sounds scrappy and untamed, like the band is pushing it into the red unselfconsciously.
 It lives up to the myth."
 Rolling Stone considered this version the "crown jewel" of the release and "well worth" the price of purchase.
-The Guardian wrote that this "satisfying" version would likely have pleased EMI had Radiohead released it as the first OK Computer single, but that it was "ultimately a conservative song and feels like a path the band were right to fork from".
+The Guardian wrote that this "satisfying" version would likely have pleased Radiohead's record label, EMI, had they released it as the first OK Computer single, but that it was "ultimately a conservative song and feels like a path the band were right to fork from".